maheesha999/MobileDoctor-UI/README.md

-# 🏥 MediLink – Doctor Channeling App UI/UX Design
+# 🏥 Mobile Doctor – Doctor Channeling App UI/UX Design

-**MediLink** is a clean, modern, and intuitive mobile UI/UX design project for a doctor channeling app, built using **Figma**.
+**MObileDoctor** is a clean, modern, and intuitive mobile UI/UX design project for a doctor channeling app, built using **Figma**.
 It provides a seamless experience for patients to find doctors, schedule appointments, make payments, and even join virtual consultations.

 The design blends healthcare professionalism with user-friendly aesthetics, using a calming blue palette to establish **trust, care, and reliability**.